My Google Blogger Experience: Wordpress.org vs Blogspot

 Blogger vs Hosted Wordpress

 Wordpress is great, with awesome plugins and even more awesome themes which you can customize to suite your taste.
 It’s much easier to edit the code in a WP theme than Blogger or add your own CSS.
 With a Worpdress served by a hosting provider (one click installs) you can do whatever you will with your website.
 You can place adsense and any affiliate links you like.
 This WP version is powered by Wordpress.org under the GPL (General Public License).

 Blogger offers the same freedom with conditions.
 You may use any affiliates and ads but, you run the risk of having Google close your blog if they determine your blog to be a spam site.
 So Blogger is better for niches.
 But you can post random articles without monetizing and you will be fine.
-Personally I prefer to use WP.org for my personal blog.
+Personally I prefer to use WP.org for my personal website.

 The advantage with Blogger is that it is directly connected to the Google network and as soon as you click the publish button your blog becomes visible to other bloggers and it search engines.
 The traffic filters in faster than with your own website so I am willing to forgo the elegance of a WP theme to the dowdy look of Blogger in order to bring in the bacon.

 It seems that Google crawler work faster on their own platform and this is the lure.
 As far as I can see this is the only advantage it has over anything but if you can work around their plain old templates you can build a beautiful website.
 The secret is to either modify one of their original themes to make it your own or to use a WP theme that that has been ported to Blogger (my own recommendation).
-For instance you would not believe that this blog of mine is built with Blogger

 How to Import and Export your Blog